 Hollywood columnist Jeffrey Wells declares, “Cutler is like a NASA rocket scientist when it comes to theatrical projection.
 He adheres to standards that most commercial exhibitors avoid due to their cheapskate, nickle-and-dime attitudes about putting on a show with celluloid and digital.”

 Telluride is a film aficionado’s dream, showcasing everything from the latest independent films to early silent classics that were unseen for the past 75 years.
-BL&S first participated in the festival in 1982, providing technical
+Boston Light & Sound® (BL&S) first participated in the festival in 1982,

 “Telluride is an exploration of everything that film can be,” Chapin said.
 “This is what we live for.
 As a technical director, and as a film lover I get to do things I would never be able to do, in any other place, in any other way.
 It doesn’t get any better than that.”